Utilities

 These helpers are exercised end-to-end in Tutorial 2

-(“Zero-config random structure generation”).
+(“Zero-config random structure generation”) and underpin the

 amorphgen.utils.radii